Benchmarking projected Hartree-Fock as an approximation: Methods

 As discussed below, the quality of the spectra, i.e., agreement with FCI, was generally as good or better with gradient descent minima.
 In particular, for odd numbers of particles (odd-odd and odd-A), the energies of Slater determinants found by gradient descent were almost always significantly lower than those found by diagonalization.
 Although gradient descent takes more time to converge to a solution than diagonalization, it was nonetheless sufficiently fast we did not need sophisticated optimization.
-Because with either diagonalization or gradient descent we can rapidly generate many solutions, we generate a large number, typically 10-20, from random starting points; in our experience this seems to be sufficient to find all self-consistent solutions.
-Convergence of gradient descent is sped up by doing 10 or 20 pre-diagonalizations.
-Because of its consistently superior performance, we strongly recommend gradient descent as the preferred method of find minima.
+Because with either diagonalization or gradient descent we can rapidly generate many solutions, we generate a large number, typically 10-20, from random starting points; in our experience this seems to be sufficient to find all self-consistent solutions. {Increasing the number of random starting points to 1000 did not yield additional solutions.} Convergence of gradient descent is sped up by doing 10 or 20 pre-diagonalizations.
+Because of its consistently superior performance, we strongly recommend gradient descent as the preferred method of finding minima.